 ./run_magic_example.sh /usr/local/matlab 5Here, the "5" is the commandline input to the function that tells it the size of the desired magic square.

 Now, I could have printed out a magic square hours ago by calling MATLAB's magic function directly.
 Or I could have run my magicsquare.m function.
 What have I gained by creating this almost executable file?

 Suppose my laptop at home does not have a copy of MATLAB installed.
 I can take my almost executable file, and the shell script home.
-I can then run my MATLAB program there ... without MATLAB!
-Now actually, before I do that, I have to make sure I've installed the MCR on my home laptop, but that can be freely downloaded from the Mathworks website, perhaps at http://www.mathworks.com/products/compiler/mcr/.
+I can then run my MATLAB code there ... without MATLAB!
+Now actually, before I do that, I have to make sure I've installed the MCR on my home laptop, but that can be freely downloaded from the Mathworks website, perhaps at https://www.mathworks.com/products/compiler/mcr/.
 When I run my shell script on my laptop, I must again note where the MCR is on this machine, which might be /usr/local/matlab again, or perhaps some other directory.

 But now suppose I have a colleague in another country, who uses a different kind of computer, and doesn't have MATLAB.
 I can send that colleague, by email, my compiled file, and if she can install the MCR, she can run my program.

 Finally, note that many people have access to a computer cluster.
 The computer cluster may have a front end where people are encouraged to edit, compile and work interactively, and many back end or remote nodes, where only computation takes place.
 For various reasons, it is possible that MATLAB will be installed on the front end, but not on the remote nodes.
 For instance, the remote nodes may not be able to communicate with the MATLAB license server; or MATLAB may not be licensed to run on the remote nodes.